anuj-dangi/operating-systems/why-memory-size-is-power-of-2.md

-# Why is memory size a multiple of 2?
+# Why is memory size a power of 2?

-Memory sizes are in multiples of two because computers operate on a **binary system**.
+Memory sizes are in power of 2 because computers operate on a **binary system**.
 All data and memory addresses are represented by bits, which can only be a 0 or a 1.
 This base-2 nature makes powers of two the most efficient and logical way to build and manage memory.

 ---

-## The Role of Binary Addressing 💻
+## The Role of Binary Addressing

 The core reason lies in **binary addressing**.
 Each memory location needs a unique address, and these addresses are binary numbers.
 The number of bits available for an address determines the maximum number of memory locations that can be accessed.